devtee/batch-win-installer/readme.txt

 Next, edit settings.bat which contains the following lines to set certain environment variables

-The critical one to edit is the softwarelist variable which is the list of software programs that Batch Win Installer will :
+The critical one to edit is the softwarelist variable in Batch-Win-Installer which is the list of software programs that Batch Win Installer will :
 * download the software configuration files and software installers
 * install / upgrade software using the software installers
 * check the software's websites for the latest version